my1396/R-Notes/docs/0304-Quarto.md

 When `freeze: auto` is enabled, Quarto checks for modifications in the source files of your computational documents.
 If no changes are detected, Quarto will utilize the cached results from previous computations, skipping the re-execution of code chunks.

-This significantly speeds up rendering times, especially for large projects with many computational documents.
+This <span class="env-green">significantly speeds up rendering times</span>, especially for large projects with many computational documents. ✅

 --------------------------------------------------------------------------------